alxndrTL/Landing-Starships/README.md

   ​	In order to get agent that are able to generalize well to different conditions, random initialization was used intensely during all the training.
 This had the positive of effect of making the agents more robust to variations in changes of initial condition.
 A direct effect of this could be observed during the training, where the altitude was incrementally increased (from 500m to 5km).
 At each increase (eg. from 900m to 1.5km), I could observe that the performance of the agent didn't drop by very much (less than expected considering the fact that the spawning altitude was considerably changed).

+  ​	Practically, the project is made in Unity, which has a nice toolkit called Unity ML Agents, which makes it possible to interact with an agent in Unity from Python.
+That is very useful as Python is a very famous language for ML and RL.

 - ### Boca Chica landscape and 3D models